-Supplementary Assessment/Examination Outcomes Grades Approval Provides an opportunity to gain a supplementary pass following a final mark of between 45 - 49 percent.
+Supplementary Assessment/Examination Outcomes Grades Approval Provides an opportunity to gain a supplementary pass following a final mark of between 45 - 49 percent for the course.
 Student does not need to apply.
-Supplementary final assessment (requirements to be determined by the course coordinator), or supplementary final examination SP or F Automatic if criteria are met, except where clause 7.4.5 applies or supplementary is applied after results are finalised (clause 7.4.7).
+Note that a supplementary assessment or examination will not be available in cases where there has been an academic integrity investigation in relation to the student's conduct in that course and 'failure in the course' is the outcome of that investigation.
+Supplementary final assessment (requirements to be determined by the course co- ordinator), or supplementary final examination SP or F Automatic if criteria are met, except where clause 7.4.5 applies or supplementary is applied after results are finalised (clause 7.4.7).

-- 7.4.2 Supplementary assessment or examination offers students an opportunity to gain a supplementary pass (SP) for which a mark of 50 per cent will be awarded. - 7.4.3 Unless an exception has been approved (see 7.4.4), supplementary assessment or examination: - a. is available in all foundation studies, undergraduate and postgraduate coursework programs, and OUA courses - b. may be available for cross-institutional and single course enrolments if it is available in that course and the Executive Dean has given approval. - 7.4.4 If supplementary assessment or examination is not to be available in a course, approval must be obtained from the Academic Unit Board as part of the course approval process, and the course outline must indicate that it is not available. - 7.4.5 A student may be granted a supplementary assessment or examination for no more than two courses with a final mark of less than 45 percent if the following conditions apply: - i) the student was enrolled in the course(s) in their final study period, and - ii) the student attempted all of the assessments in the course(s), and - iii) the student has passed all of the other courses required to complete their program.
+- 7.4.2 Supplementary assessment or examination offers students an opportunity to gain a supplementary pass (SP) for which a mark of 50 per cent will be awarded. - 7.4.3 Unless an exception has been approved (see 7.4.4), supplementary assessment or examination: - a. is available in all enabling programs, undergraduate and postgraduate coursework programs, and OUA courses - b. may be available for cross-institutional and single course enrolments if it is available in that course and the Executive Dean^{} has given approval. - 7.4.4 If supplementary assessment or examination is not to be available in a course, approval must be obtained from the Academic Unit Board as part of the course approval process, and the course outline must indicate that it is not available. - 7.4.5 A student may be granted a supplementary assessment or examination for no more than two courses with a final mark of less than 45 percent if the following conditions apply: - i) the student was enrolled in the course(s) in their final study period, and - ii) the student attempted all of the assessments in the course(s), and - iii) the student has passed all of the other courses required to complete their program.

-If an academic integrity investigation is underway this option will not be available until that investigation has been completed and it is determined that no breach of academic integrity occurred.
+If an academic integrity investigation is underway this option will not be available for that course until that investigation has been completed and it is determined that no breach of academic integrity occurred.

-- 7.4.6 The Academic Unit will notify the course coordinator that a supplementary has been granted.
-If the course coordinator assigns a supplementary assessment they will then: - i) notify the student in writing about the requirements of the assessment task, including the revised assessment submission date, and - ii) provide a copy of the correspondence to Campus Central or UniSA partner administration office to be retained on the student's file.
+7.4.6 The Academic Unit will notify the course coordinator that a supplementary has been granted.
+If the course coordinator assigns a supplementary assessment they will then: